 (NASCAR)

-As we now know, the first race at the iconic track was held in 1959.
+The first race at the iconic track was held in 1959.
 The attendance was an unbelievable crowd of 41,000 fans.

 (Statista)